"

 Feel free to contact Bridget to discuss potential readings and pedagogical approaches.

-Our students are capable of reading, but we want to be sensitive to the role of vocabulary and context in reading and to our students who are multilingual and may need more time and support for reading..
+Our students are capable of reading, but we want to be sensitive to the role of vocabulary and context in reading, as well as to the needs of our multilingual students who may need more time and support.

 If you choose a set of thematic readings, you want to make sure that those readings are cohesive and lead to a full understanding of your theme.